Trans-Tasman: Food standards

 The harmonization of trans-Tasman food standards led to lower compliance costs for industry, fewer regulatory barriers, and more consumer choice.

 Economic relations

 The New Zealand and Australian economies are deeply enmeshed as both nation's economic traffic receive flow from a single economic market.
 Prime Minister Fraser from Australia and Prime Minister Muldoon from New Zealand committed themselves to a liberalisation of the economy for goods from both countries and proposed tax reductions.
-Since then, future prime ministers have reflected this trade liberlsation.
+Since then, future prime ministers have reflected this trade liberalisation.
 The Australia-New Zealand Closer Economic Relations Trade Agreement signed in 1983 has been used to guide trade between Australia and New Zealand.

-The two nations have an economic power imbalance however, as Australia plays a more important role in the New Zealand economy does New Zealand for Australia.
+The two nations have an economic power imbalance however, as Australia plays a more important role in the New Zealand economy than New Zealand does for Australia.
 Australia in comparison will conduct more trade with North and East Asia.
 As such their bilateral relationship can be uneven and relies on the consulting and weighing of concerns.